DevExpress/DevExtreme.AspNet.Data/README.md

 ## Using CI Builds

 To get CI builds, follow the instructions given [here](https://github.com/DevExpress/DevExtreme.AspNet.Data/tree/master/docs/using-ci-builds.md).
-Note that these builds are supposed to be used in testing workarounds and not-yet-released functionality and must not be used in production.
+Note that these builds are supposed to be used for getting urgent bug fixes and testing not-yet-released functionality.
+In other cases, prefer release builds.

 ## See Also